oscardelalanza/newsweek/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+### Prerequisites

+- `git`

+### Setup

+To clone the project into your local environment do the following

-- open a new terminal and run the following command:
+- open a new `terminal` window and navigate to the directory where the project will be stored
-- `git clone git@github.com:oscardelalanza/newsweek.git`
+- run the command `git clone git@github.com:oscardelalanza/newsweek.git`
+- run the command `cd newsweek` to enter to the project directory

+### Usage

+To start the local development server do the following

+- open the file `index.html` in your web browser

+### Run tests

+- no written tests yet

 ## Authors